Beaches & Coastal Japan / 日本の海辺と海岸

-The Main Rules to Follow at Beaches and the Coast
+Main Rules at Beaches and the Coasts

 - Do not enter restricted areas or places where swimming is prohibited

-- Do not drink alcohol while swimming or playing sports
+-Do NOT drink alcohol while swimming or playing sports

-- Wear a life jacket when sailing or boating
+-Wear a life jacket when sailing or boating

-- Do not damage or deface boats or structures
+-Do NOT damage or deface boats or structures

-In addition to these general rules, be sure to follow any locally-established rules.
+In addition to these general rules, be sure to follow any locally established rules.
 Lastly, always be mindful of others when taking photographs.

 Aichi